scottspace/scottspace.github.io/aboutme.md

 the moon, followed by mars, europa, and asteroids.  i'm excited to be part of that at google!

-the apollo mission relied on telemetry and humans.  artificial intelligece and its autonomous robots, vehicles, prediction powers, and imagination powers will propel future missions.
+the apollo mission relied on telemetry and humans.  artificial intelligence and its autonomous robots, vehicles, prediction powers, and imagination powers will propel future missions.